 - L.3.4 Determine or clarify the meaning of unknown and multiple-meaning word and phrases based on grade 3 reading and content, choosing flexibly from a range of strategies. - a.
-Use sentence-level context as a clue to the meaning of a word or phrase. - b.
-Determine the meaning of the new word formed when a known affix is added to a known word (e.g., agreeable/disagreeable, comfortable/uncomfortable, care/careless, heat/preheat). - c.
-Use a known root word as a clue to the meaning of an unknown word with the same root (e.g., company, companion). - d.
-Use glossaries or beginning dictionaries, both print and digital, to determine or clarify the precise meaning of key words and phrases. - L.3.5 Demonstrate understanding of word relationships and nuances in word meanings. - b.
-Identify real-life connections between words and their use (e.g., describe people who are friendly or helpful). - c.
-Distinguish shades of meaning among related words that describe states of mind or degrees of certainty (e.g., knew, believed, suspected, heard, wondered). - L.3.6 Acquire and use accurately grade-appropriate conversational, general academic, and domain specific words and phrases, including those that signal spatial and temporal relationships (e.g., After dinner that night we went looking for them).
+Use sentence-level context as a clue to the meaning of a word or phrase. - c.
+Use a known root word as a clue to the meaning of an unknown word with the same root (e.g., company, companion). - L.3.5 Demonstrate understanding of word relationships and nuances in word meanings. - a.
+Distinguish the literal and non-literal meanings of words and phrases in context (e.g., take steps). - L.3.6 Acquire and use accurately grade-appropriate conversational, general academic, and domain specific words and phrases, including those that signal spatial and temporal relationships (e.g., After dinner that night we went looking for them).